As the transport left the rubble a Monitor shot it down. Trent walked over to it to look for anything providing usable intelligence.

 Trent didn't wait for an answer, he rushed back to check for more children.
 There were none alive.
 Trent walked slowly to the doorway staring at the floor.
 He felt a tear run down his cheek, that was a first.

-After as short pause," Just broken bones.
+After a short pause," broken bones.
 Piles and piles of broken bones.
 There is a press for making sticks of the bones.
-I guess they used them to gnaw on between meals. " Trent said still staring at the floor.
+I guess they used them to gnaw on between meals," Trent said still staring at the floor.

 For the first time Trent felt true sadness.
 Sadness without an anger follow up.